nagasudhirpulla/taming_python/blog/skills/wsl_install.md

 * Alternatively, a Linux distribution can also be manually uninstalled from "Add or remove programs" section in the System Settings

 ## TODOs
-* install from cmd with --no-distribution
-* install manually in older windows versions
-* wsl basic commands
 * run bash commands using wsl prefix
 * run open windows drives in linux using /mnt/c path
 * pass commands between windows command line and linux using the pipe operator "|"